 As a digital marketer, I understand how important it is to stay active on FaceBook, Instagram and Twitter but being consumed with what to post, when to post and how many times per day you need to post can become extremely overwhelming.

 With that being sad how do we stop ourselves from becoming a slave to social media?
 During these trying times we all should challenge ourselves to take a social media vacation or take a 30 day social media detox.

-What is a Social Media Vacation?
+What is a Social Media Detox?

-Earlier this year the hubby and I decided to take a quick baecation to spend some quality time together, but I found myself checking Facebook, Instagram, and catching up on emails while I should have been rocking my hubby’s world.
+Earlier this year the hubby and I decided to take a quick baecation to spend some quality time together, but I found myself checking Facebook, Instagram, and catching up on emails when I should have been rocking my hubby’s world.